brycematheson/allegiant/README.md

-# Vienna
+# Allegiant

 ## Overview

-Vienna is a simple and clean blog theme for [Hugo](http://gohugo.io/).
+Allegiant is a simple and clean blog theme for [Hugo](http://gohugo.io/).
+Some of the more notable features are:
-Notable features are:

-- Simple and clean design
+- Super simple/clean design
 - Client side source code highlighting
-- Social links (Twitter, Facebook, GitHub, LinkedIn, Instagram, Keybase)
+- Social links (Twitter, Facebook, GitHub, LinkedIn, Instagram, etc.)
 - Support for tags
-- Analytics with Google Analytics or Mixpanel
+- Analytics with Google Analytics
-- Responsive design
+- Responsive
 - Font Awesome icons

 ## Installation